Malachi436/rosago/FRONTEND_FINALIZE_REPORT.md

 1. Verify all dependencies are correctly installed
 2. Run `npx tsc --noEmit` to check for TypeScript errors
 3. Test app functionality in Expo Go
-4. Commit and push changes

 ## Final Status
 The frontend has been successfully updated to Expo SDK 54 with all worklets references removed.
 The Expo development server is running on http://localhost:8081 and the QR code is available for scanning with Expo Go.
 All configuration files have been sanitized and the TypeScript declaration files have been added to resolve module resolution issues.
+Changes have been committed and pushed to the remote repository.